-What fraternities are affliated with the Interfraternity Council?
+What fraternities are affiliated with the Interfraternity Council?

-Click here for a list of organizations affliated with IFC.
+Click here for a list of organizations affiliated with IFC.

 Am I eligible to join an IFC chapter during any semester I am enrolled at Michigan?

-Students will need to meet the eligibility requirements at Michigan in order to participate in the recruitment process.
-Check the full requirements but note that students must have 12 post secondary credits and therefore first semester students must wait until at least January to participate in a process.
-See above for Winter 2020 dates
+Students will need to meet the eligibility requirements at Michigan in order to participate in Phase Two the recruitment process.
+Check the full requirements but note that students must have 12 post secondary credits and therefore first semester students must wait until at least January to participate in a phase two process.

 Can I attend any events while waiting to be eligible?